TheTestingMuse/thetestingmuse.github.io/_posts/2021-03-06-six-story-shaping-hats.md

 The **Blue Hat** is used to manage the thinking process.
 It’s the control mechanism that ensures the Six Thinking Hats® guidelines are observed.

 ## Combining concepts
-Let’s run through the different hats, and some example "3 Amigos" discussion points they might bring into the discussion.
+Let’s run through the different hats, and some example "Story Shaping" discussion points they might bring into the discussion.

 ### Blue hat - The Thinking Process facilitator’s hat
 This person (often the PO) manages the flow of the conversation and make sure all hats have been worn, and different aspects raised have been discussed and noted.